josh-mchugh/programming-scala/chapter-3/README.md

 ## MultiLine2.scala
 Scala multi line strings allows for emedded quotes within the String.
 Multi line strings also takes indentations literally.
 We can use a RichString method called 'stripMargin' to remove all the blank or control characters before the leading pipe (|).

+## Complex.scala
+Scala has no operator overloading, like '+' or '+-'.
+In Scala these are actually method names.
+Scala does not require a dot (.) between object references so we are able to have the illusion of operator overloading such as: ref1 + ref2.
+The previous statement is actually: ref1.+(ref2).
+This illusion is possible because of Scala's lenient method invocation syntax.

+## Complex2.scala
+Scala perseves the order of operations by precedence on methods.
+The first character of each method determines the order their priority.
+If two methods have the same pirority then the expression to the left takes higher priority.